pocomane/brewed-in-the-apocalypse/bita.md

 to the scene something that give to the player new things to react to.
 You can introduce such complication playing as an NPC.

+In the following circumstances, you can do another move instead of this __Show imminent troubles__ :

+- If you think the situation is already complex, you can do a __Describe the scene__ move
-If in the scene there is already something that should be handled, e.g. the consequences of a previous __Show imminent troubles__ , and you think that it was passed too much time without the characters took care of it, you can make a __Make the worst happen__ instead of this __Show imminent troubles__ .
+- If in the scene there is already something that should be handled, e.g. the consequences of a previous __Show imminent troubles__ , and you think that it was passed too much time without the characters took care of it, you can make a __Make the worst happen__

 TODO - is this enough to handle "Make an __Make the worst happen__ when the players hand you the perfect opportunity on a golden plate." (together with